aperkes/website/content/english/project/cowbird-housing.md

 However, it occurred to me that we might not even need to isolate the cowbirds from eachother, since they were all hearing the same sounds simultaneously anyway.
 With that in mind I experimented with playbacks in traditional 9 racks and found those were successful for playbacks.
-I also wrote some code to run the playbacks, which is avialable here.
+I also wrote some code to run the playbacks, which is avialable on my github.

 ### Cowbird food

 We feed our cowbirds the modified Bronx Zoo diet, which we got from David White.
 It's available here.
-Check out my instructional video here.
+Check out my instructional video <a href="https://youtu.be/YBLpCf5T98k" target='_blank'>here</a>.

 ### Aviary housing